1 Wyoming Technology Transfer Center, Department of Civil & Architectural Engineering, University of Wyoming, Laramie, Wyoming, USA

-This study was conducted by incorporating only traffic barrier crashes in Wyoming.
-Based on the literature review there are unique contributory factors in different crash types.
+This study was conducted by including only traffic barrier crashes in Wyoming.
+Based on the literature review, there are unique contributory factors in different crash types.
 Therefore, in addition to focusing on traffic barrier crashes, crashes were divided into two different highway classes: interstate and non-interstate highways.

 The results of this study would provide the policymakers with the directions to take appropriate countermeasures to alleviate the severity of traffic barrier crashes.